 Installed: Don't add or remove things in this section.
 It doesn't do the installation, it is just a list of what has been installed.
 There is a section below this one for ideas and suggestions.

 Remember to use the discussion page for questions.
 They don't go in the article.
 Just click that discussion button at the top of every page.

 The idea is to make articles in Main look like they were written by the same person.
-A person with a good sense of humor, who doesn't talk about themselves with 'I' or 'this troper', or get in arguments with themselves, and who just corrects errors they might have made earlier without drawing attention to them.
+A person with a good sense of humor, a person who doesn't talk about themselves with 'I' or 'this troper', or get in arguments with themselves, and instead just corrects errors they might have made earlier without drawing attention to them.

 Use spoiler tags when you really need them, but it would be even better if you could manage to write your example without bringing up the sensitive information.